 Ufone has officially completed its merger with Telenor Pakistan, ending months of waiting after the deal faced delays despite receiving key approvals.
-Exclusive to TechJuice: Sources have confirmed that all remaining formalities were completed today, making tomorrow the first official day of combined operations under Ufone’s leadership.
+Sources confirmed to TechJuice that the final straw that was stuck in a legal hurdle has been sorted today in the favor of Ufone, making tomorrow the first official day of combined operations under Ufone’s leadership.

 Although the merger had already received regulatory approvals, several operational and legal processes delayed its completion.
 Those issues have now been resolved, allowing the transaction to move into its operational phase.